jsononrails/NodeMVCFramework/README.md

 NodeMVCFramework
 ================

-Basic MVC Framework based on http://net.tutsplus.com/tutorials/javascript-ajax/build-a-complete-mvc-web-site-with-expressjs/
+Custom MVC Framework using Interfaces and Repository Pattern.